metal-stack/gardener/docs/proposals/32-version-classification-lifecycles.md

 While this variant offers a user to directly see the computed classification stage in a field of the specification, we opted against it due to the following reasons:

 - As it patches the spec, the administrator can no longer be seen as the sole owner of this resource.
 This breaks the goal to stay compatible with typical deployment strategies (deployment and reconciler may toggle the field value consistently).
-- The gardener-apiserver validation needs to prevent setting the `classification` to a value that contradicts the phases inside `lifecycle`.
+- The gardener-apiserver validation needs to prevent setting the `classification` to a value that contradicts the stages inside `lifecycle`.
 When the gardener-controller-manager patches the field, potential time drifts of servers must be considered for the implementation, which is complex.

 ### Implementation Without the Status Field